rahulkrishy/rahulkrishy/README.md

 Hi there!
 I'm [**Rahulkrishy**](https://github.com/rahulkrishy), a tech enthusiast passionate about embedded systems and programming. <br/>

 I love diving into both software and hardware, fusing them together to craft new ideas and innovative solutions.
-My goal is to develop future technologies that elevate the quality of life and contribute to the betterment of human living.
+My goal is to develop future technologies that elevate the quality of life and contribute to the betterment of society.

 I document my tech learnings on GitHub using the CPT `(Concepts-Practice-Tasks)` method, organizing my work into Concepts, Practices, and Tasks for structured learning.
 I hope it will guide you on your journey, tech explorers!